fastoch/Networking/Hubs.md

 It's not 10 Mbps dedicated, it's 10 Mbps shared between all the devices in the network.

 >[!note]
->You don't generally get more than 30 to 40%
+>You don't generally get more than 30 to 40% utilization because of collisions.

 ---